KristianOellegaard/django-hvad/docs/internal/manager.rst

         The :term:`Translations Model` for this manager.

+    .. attribute:: queryset_class

+        The QuerySet for this manager.
+Overwrite to use a custom queryset.
+Your custom queryset class must inherit :class:`TranslationQueryset`.
+Defaults to :class:`TranslationQueryset`.

     .. method:: language(self, language_code=None)

-        Calls :meth:`get_queryset` to get a queryset and calls :meth:`TranslationQueryset.language` on that queryset.
+        Instanciates a :class:`TranslationQueryset` from :attr:`queryset_class` and calls :meth:`TranslationQueryset.language` on that queryset.

     .. method:: untranslated(self)

         Returns an instance of :class:`FallbackQueryset` for this manager.
+This type of queryset will load translations on-demand, using fallbacks if current language is not available.
+It can generate a lot a queries, use with caution.

+        This will not use any custom :attr:`queryset_class` defined on the manager.

     .. method:: get_queryset(self)

-        Returns an instance of :class:`TranslationQueryset` for this manager.
+        Returns a vanilla, non-translating instance of Queryset for this manager.
-        The queryset returned will have the *master* relation to the :term:`Shared Model` marked to be selected when querying, using :meth:`select_related`.
+        Instances returned will not have translated fields, and attempts to access them will result in an exception being raised.
+See :meth:`language` and :meth:`untranslated` to access translated fields.

     .. method:: contribute_to_class(self, model, name)